The Art of Value Investing

 “What will get me excited is when one of our analysts comes to me with a story like this: ‘Preston, I’ve been following this stock for two years but haven’t found a good reason to write it up.
 It used to be kind of a high-flier, but the stock chart now looks like death warmed over.
 The shares were at $40, had a big drop and have been trading between $15 and $18 for months and nobody cares.
 The company is likely to have some big write-offs this year to clean up the balance sheet.
 And, by the way, two months ago the board fired the CEO and the new guy is someone I know from a previous company where he did a great job.
 He’s not even talking to the Street for six months as he gets a handle on things.’”

 —Preston Athey, T. Rowe Price

 “Getting turnarounds right is very tough.
 It takes a tremendous amount of research effort, the turnarounds almost always take longer than you expect and it’s just easy to get it wrong.
 That doesn’t scare us away, but we’re very cognizant of the risks.
-We’re unlikely to act until we see tangible signs of the turnaround happening or some clear positive sentiment from the industry or management.”
+We’re unlikely to act until we see tangible signs of the turnaround happening or some clear positive sentiment from the industry

 —Scott Hood, First Wilshire Securities

 “I was tempted in my youth by turnaround stories or betting on new product or service offers, where you could hit the ball out of the park if things got fixed or the new product took off.
 But I’ve had enough failures pursuing those types of ideas that I’ve, for the most part, lost the stomach for them.
 From a performance standpoint, I’m more focused on what something is than what it can be.”